taltechnlp/est-asr-pipeline/README.md

 ## Usage

-First build the container:

-    docker build . -t nextflow

-Start the container (named "nextflow:latest") and put it into background (`-d`).
-Also, mount a local directory `~/tmp/speechfiles` to the following directory in the container: `/opt/speechfiles`.

-    mkdir -p ~/tmp/speechfiles
-    docker run --name nextflow -v ~/tmp/speechfiles:/opt/speechfiles --rm -d -t nextflow:latest

-To transcribe a speech recording provide at least input file, output file and file format as parameters.
-Also the -with-docker command line option should refer to the locally built and running Docker container:
+### Using a prebuilt Docker image

+Run:

-    nextflow run transcribe.nf -with-docker nextflow --in ~/audio.mp3 --out result.json --file_ext mp3
+    nextflow run transcribe.nf --in /path/to/some_audiofile.mp3

-There is a project which enables to set up an API server and a simple user interface to upload files and retrieve results from this workflow.
-It can be useful for hosting this workflow: https://github.com/taltechnlp/est-asr-backend

-## Configuration

-Nextflow enables various configuration options.
+The first invocation might take some time, because the required Docker container containing all the needed models and libraries is automatically pulled from the remote registry.

+A successful invocation will result with something like this:

+	N E X T F L O W  ~  version 21.10.6
+	Launching `transcribe.nf` [backstabbing_baekeland] - revision: 7ee707faa8
+	executor >  local (12)
+	[ae/4b81cd] process > to_wav                   [100%] 1 of 1 ✔
+	[27/370fbd] process > diarization              [100%] 1 of 1 ✔
+	[ec/c58cee] process > prepare_initial_data_dir [100%] 1 of 1 ✔
+	[c6/299141] process > language_id              [100%] 1 of 1 ✔
+	[d8/9fcbc7] process > mfcc                     [100%] 1 of 1 ✔
+	[85/a6589b] process > speaker_id               [100%] 1 of 1 ✔
+	[09/f7d366] process > one_pass_decoding        [100%] 1 of 1 ✔
+	[0e/fd2533] process > rnnlm_rescoring          [100%] 1 of 1 ✔
+	[c0/461429] process > lattice2ctm              [100%] 1 of 1 ✔
+	[b4/04eeee] process > to_json                  [100%] 1 of 1 ✔
+	[37/3d7f31] process > punctuation              [100%] 1 of 1 ✔
+	[86/90a123] process > output                   [100%] 1 of 1 ✔
+	Completed at: 14-apr-2022 10:55:48
+	Duration    : 3m 31s
+	CPU hours   : 0.1
+	Succeeded   : 12

+The transcription result in different formats is put to te directory `result/some_audiofile` (where `some_audiofile` corresponds to the "basename" of your input file):

+	$ ls results/some_audiofile/
+	result.ctm  result.json  result.srt  result.trs  result.with-compounds.ctm

+### Running on cluster

+TODO

+### Running without Docker

+TODO

 ### Command line parameters

 Firstly, the main script (transcribe.nf) already has default values for input parameters.
 All of these can be provided via the command line when executing the script using the nextflow executable.
 To use a parameter, ignore the 'params.' part and prepend two hyphens '--'.
 So 'params.in' becomes '--in'.
 The following parameter should always be provided (unless the default value is satisfactory):

 -   --in - The name and location of the audio recording in you local system that needs to be transcribed.
--   --file_ext - the file extention of the input file.
-This does not have to exactly match the actual file name but is important to determine how to turn the file into ´wav´ format.
-Supported options: ´wav´, ´ḿp3´, ´mpga´, ´m4a´, ´mp4´, ´oga´, ´ogg´, ´mp2´, ´flac´.
--   --out - The output file name.
-Cannot be a location in the local system.
-Should be a unique file name.
-By default will be saved into the /results folder of this project.
--   --out_format - Output format of the transcription.
-By default `json`.
-Supported options: ´json´, ´trs´, ´with-compounds´, ´txt´, ´srt´.
 -   --do_speaker_id - By default 'yes'.
 Include speaker diarization and identification.
 The result will include speaker names.
 Some Estonian celebrities and radio personalities will be identified by their name, others will be give ID-s.
--   --do-punctuation - Whether to attempt punctuation recovery and add punctuation to the transcribed text.
+-   --do_punctuation - Whether to attempt punctuation recovery and add punctuation to the transcribed text.
+-   --do_language_id - Whether to apply a language ID model to discard speech segements that are not in Estonian

 ### Configuration file

 Additional configuration is currently provided via the nextflow.config file.
 The following parameters should be changed if you need advanced execution optimizations:

--   nthreads - By default the script will use 2 system threads.
+-   nthreads - By default the script will use 2 system threads for more CPU-intensive parts of the transcription pipeline.
 Should be changed in case you are executing the script in parallel multiple times or want to use a different nubmer of threads per execution.

-The rest of the parameters are there because the transcribe.nf file needs these.
-Those should never be changed unless you are deliberately changing the script (replacing the acoustic model or optimizing other parameters).

 Nextflow offers great support for cluster and cloud environments and Kubernetes.
 Please consult Nextflow documentation in order to configure these.